FreeFem/FreeFem-doc/docs/examples/commands_mesh_generation.md

 savemesh(Th3finhole,"spherewithahole.mesh");
 ```

 ## Build a 3d mesh of a cube with a balloon

-First the `MeshSurface.idp} file to build boundary mesh of a Hexaedra and of a Sphere.
+First the `:::freefem MeshSurface.idp` file to build boundary mesh of a Hexaedra and of a Sphere.

 ```freefem
 func mesh3 SurfaceHex(int[int] & N,real[int,int] &B ,int[int,int] & L,int orientation)